ejgallego/coq-serapi/README.md

 - `(Print opts obj)`: The `Print` command provides access to the Coq pretty printers.
 Its intended use is for printing (maybe IDE manipulated) objects returned by `Query`.

 - `(Parse num string)`: The `Parse` command gives access to the Coq parsing engine.
 We currently support detecting the end of the first num sentences, returning the corresponding `CoqPosition` objects.
-If you want to parse a document use the `StmAdd` control command instead.
+If you want to parse a document use the `Add` control command instead.

 Look at the [interface file](serapi/serapi_protocol.mli) more the details.
 The Ocaml type definitions are often self-explanatory and are serialized in a predictable way.